1st Spahi Regiment: Regimental colors

-Between 1944 and 1945, as part of the corps of the 2e DB, the 1e RMSM suffered the loss of 184 men out of whom 12.5% were Moroccan.
+Between 1944 and 1945, as part of the 2nd Armoured Division, the 1e RMSM suffered the loss of 184 men out of whom 12.5% were Moroccan.

 Post-war: 1945-62

 One squadron of the 1st RSM served in the First Indochina War, between 1945 and October 1946.

 During the post-war era the regiment underwent several changes in title, as well as being transferred between a number of different garrisons.

 In 1947, the regiment was designated as the 1st Regiment of Moroccan Spahis (1^{er} Régiment de Spahis Marocains, 1^{er} RSM), a title it retained during its remaining service in Morocco.